maxtkc/mvths-wiki/docs/011-programming-leds.rst

 Exercise:
 ~~~~~~~~~

 #.
 Follow the schematic below to connect an LED to pin 8 of your microcontroller.
+Note that this is a suggested circuit for controlling an LED from your microcontroller.
+On your breadboard, you might find it more convenient to reverse the order of the LED and resistor.

    .. figure:: images/image84.png